Árbæjarsafn Open Air Museum in Reykjavík - a Christmas Visit

 Parts of the timber was used in a baðstofa, the sitting room, in the farm on the churchyard.
 That baðstofa was torn down in 1959 and the timber from it was used to build the turf church at Árbæjarsafn Museum in the original form of the old church in Skagafjörður.

-It is quite a cute little turf church :) I have added separate travel-blogs on all the turf churches in Iceland, as I adore these little turf churches.
+It is quite a cute little turf church :) I have added separate travel-blogs about all the turf churches in Iceland, as I adore these little turf churches.
 They are very delicate though and cannot withstand too much traffic.

 Photo in Krambúðin taken at Christmas time